GlompAI/discordlm/INFRASTRUCTURE.md

 ## 1. Application Architecture

 The Discord LM bot is a Deno-based application that uses the `discord.js` library to interact with the Discord API.
-It is designed to be a highly customizable and extensible platform for creating and interacting with AI-powered characters.
+It is designed to be a highly customizable and extensible platform for creating and interacting with AI-powered characters, supporting multiple LLM providers including Gemini, OpenAI, and Ollama.

 ### 1.1.
 Key Files and Directories